Eremiell/ninjaquest/README.md

 ## About

 The idea started with optional Lab 15 of [edX UT.6.02x Embedded Systems - Shape the World](https://courses.edx.org/courses/UTAustinX/UT.6.02x/1T2015/info) course.
-However it overgrow the lab in several ways.
+However it overgrows the lab in several ways.

 First of all, the original lab was intended as simple implementation of one of several 80's 8-bit games.
 Though my idea started with Mario, it evolved quite a bit.